CompositionalIT/farmer/content/quickstarts/quickstart-2.md

 * set a dependency between the two resources

 #### Creating a storage account
-Create a storage account by using the `storageAccount` block.
+Create a storage account by using the `storageAccount` builder.
 ```fsharp
 let myStorage = storageAccount {
     name "yourfirststorage"